What does it mean to regard someone according to the flesh? 2 Corinthians 5:16-17 says:

 What is your work?
 Manual labor?
 Business?
 Education?
 Health?
 The Arts?
 Science?
 Or is your work with the home and family?
 I am always interested to ask people “What is your work?” because knowing what a person’s work is gives you some insight into their experience of life according to the flesh.

 A person’s lifestyle involves the home they live in, the car they drive, the vacations they enjoy, the restaurants they frequent, and the entertainments that they choose.
-And all of this is driven by the means (or lack of it) that are available to them.
+All of this is driven by the means (or lack of it) that are available to them.
 Communities are sometimes divided between a more prosperous area on one side of a railway line and a less prosperous area on the other side.

 This can include family of origin, family by adoption, and family by marriage.
 Gifts, talents, and physical features were all passed to you from your parents.
 And along with them, the battles, desires, and struggles that were in your father and mother may also now be in you.